ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

   # The remaining rotation in radians
   float32 remaining

-The first section of this message, above the first ``---``, is the structure (data type and name) of the goal request.
+The section of this message above the first ``---`` is the structure (data type and name) of the goal request.
 The next section is the structure of the result.
 The last section is the structure of the feedback.